dancohen81/Bla/README.md

 *   **Dynamic Firefly Background:** The status window now features a subtle, animated background with pulsating fireflies that change color based on the application's state (orange for idle, red for recording, green for processing/success).
 *   **Windows Autostart Option:** Includes functionality to automatically start with Windows.
 *   **Audio Feedback:** Provides distinct beeps for recording start and stop events.
+*   **GUI Control:** A clickable button in the GUI to start and stop recordings.
+*   **Text-to-Speech (TTS) Window:** A dedicated window for Text-to-Speech functionality, allowing playback to be paused and resumed.

 ## Setup